-Enclosed for filing please find the Petition of Town of Barrington for the Approval of Community Electricity Aggregation Plan ("Petition").
-The Town of Barrington ("Town") respectfully requests that the Public Utilities Commission review the enclosed Community Electricity Aggregation Plan ("Plan") in accordance with RIGL § 39-3-1.2.
-The Plan has been approved by the Town following the local process as outlined in Attachment X, including publishing the plan online and providing an opportunity for public review and comment.
+Enclosed for filing please find the Petition of South Kingstown for the Approval of Community Electricity Aggregation Plan ("Petition").
+South Kingstown ("Town") respectfully requests that the Public Utilities Commission review the enclosed Community Electricity Aggregation Plan ("Plan") in accordance with RIGL § 39-3-1.2.
+The Plan has been approved by the Town following the local process as outlined in Attachment 1.

-The Town has contracted with Good Energy, L.P. ("Good Energy") to assist with the preparation of the Plan and related regulatory filings.
+The City has contracted with Good Energy, L.P. ("Good Energy") to assist with the preparation of the Plan and related regulatory filings.
 See Attachment 3.
 Good Energy and its counsel are thus delivering the Petition on behalf of the City.

-Also enclosed, please find a Notice of Appearance.
-Please also enter an appearance on behalf of the Town by Michael A. Ursillo, Esq., of Ursillo, Teitz & Ritch, Ltd., 2 Williams Street, Providence, RI 02903.
+Also enclosed, please find a Notice of Appearance for myself.
+Please also enter an appearance on behalf of the City by Michael A. Ursillo, Esq. of Ursillo, Teitz & Ritch, Ltd. 2 Williams Street, Providence, RI 02903.

-An original and nine (9) paper copies of the Petition and supporting documents have been sent via U.S. Postal Service in addition to this electronic version, which has been sent to the individuals listed below.
+An original and nine (9) paper copies of the Petition and supporting documents will be delivered in addition to this electronic version, which has been sent to the individuals listed below.